-20 Aug 4 Reason Why Pipes Burst
+4 Reasons Why Pipes Burst

 Have you ever had a burst pipe in your home?
 It’s a nightmare!
 How do you know when your home or office water pipe is about to burst?

-The Risk Of Burst Pipe In Canada
+The Risk Of Burst Pipe In Toronto and York Region

 Every home in York Region as well as in Toronto and the surrounding cities is built with an intricate labyrinth of pipes, flowing water to all the different parts of your home.
 In most homes, the pipes will run smoothly and keep a steady flow throughout their lifespan.
 However, in Canada in particular, there is always a risk of burst pipes in a home due to a number of reasons.

-Your pipes are strong enough to stay solid throughout its duration, but often times too much stress will cause the pipes to break open, causing major water leakage and damage to your property.
+Your pipes are strong enough to stay solid throughout their duration, but often times too much stress will cause the pipes to break open, causing major water leakage and damage to your property.
 Generally, there are four major reasons why a pipe would burst – and in Canada, a known concern for homeowners to look out for come wintertime.

 How can weather cause a pipe to burst?